-Massive open online courses (MOOCs) recently celebrated their third anniversary.
+Massive open online courses (MOOCs) recently celebrated their seventh anniversary.
 What started as an ambitious experiment is now becoming a standard component of education.
 Learners around the country and around the world are taking MOOCs.
 Even many students at traditional brick and mortar institutions are taking MOOCs, sometimes as standalone courses, sometimes as part of a hybrid learning program.

 And there are new developments all of the time.
 Just this month, Coursera and the University of Illinois announced that the school’s entire MBA program would be put online in a MOOC format.
 Students can take the courses for free; they can sign up for paid course sequences called Specializations, such as “Digital Marketing” and “Improving Business Finances and Operations”; or they can complete the entire curriculum and earn an iMBA from the University of Illinois.
 This last option costs $20,000, but that is about $80,000 less than what an MBA costs elsewhere.